Damon Runyon-Rachleff Innovation Award Overview

 • Applicants must belong to one of the following categories:

-• Tenure-track Assistant Professors within the first five (5) years of obtaining their initial Assistant Professor position (Cut-off date: July 1, 2019).
+• Tenure-track Assistant Professors within the first five (5) years of obtaining their initial tenure-track Assistant Professor position (Cut-off date: July 1, 2019).

 • Clinical Instructors and Senior Clinical Fellows (in the final year of their sub-specialty training) holding an MD, MD/PhD, DO who are pursuing a period of independent research before taking a tenure-track faculty position.
 Such individuals must have an exceptional record of research accomplishment, dedicated laboratory space and the support of their institution.